danieldema/connect4/README.md

-Source code for a fully playable Python implementation of classical Connect Four.
+Source code for a fully playable Python implementation of classic Connect Four.
 Command line version is available in terminal_only.py, and GUI version is available in main.py.
 Both versions were built using NumPy, and the GUI was built using Pygame and PyAutoGUI.